What is the difference between the Professional Master's Program and the traditional M.S. Program?

 If I apply to both the regular M.S. and the PMP, do I have to submit two separate personal statements?

-What else I should know about GRE, TOEFL, recommendation letters or other application requirements?
+What else should I know about GRE, TOEFL, recommendation letters or other application requirements?

-See frequently asked questions (FAQs) about these issues in the FAQ for the regular M.S/Ph.D. program.
+See frequently asked questions (FAQs) about these issues in the FAQ for the traditional M.S/Ph.D. program.
 Most of those questions and answers apply to the PMP as well, except for deadlines.
-Because the application deadline for the PMP is later than that for the regular M.S./Ph.D. program (March 15 vs. December 15), you have more time to prepare and submit materials (such as GRE, TOEFL, and letters of recommendation).
+Because the application deadline for the PMP is later than that for the traditional M.S./Ph.D. program (March 15 vs. December 15), you have more time to prepare and submit materials (such as GRE, TOEFL, and letters of recommendation).